Keyboard shortcuts

 Limitations

 Gauss-Hermite quadrature is only appropriate for integrals of the form \(\int_{-\infty}^{+\infty} f(x)\,e^{-x^2}\,dx\).
-If the integrand does not have Gaussian decay, the method will produce inaccurate results.
+If the integrand does not carry the Gaussian factor \(e^{-x^2}\), the method will produce inaccurate results.
 It is not suitable for integrands on finite intervals or those with non-Gaussian tail behavior.
+For large \(n\) the outermost weights are extremely small and may underflow, effectively reducing the usable order of the rule.